csommerl/js120/lesson1/lesson1_notes.md

 }
 ```

+#### :warning: Limitation of compact syntax

-:warning: *Compact syntax does not fully work the same as the full syntax of having a function as a value of a property.*
+*Compact syntax does not fully work the same as the full syntax of having a function as a value of a property.*

 Cf. [Method definitions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Method_definitions) on MDN.